- As low as $1,700/Night

 - Approximately 6999 square feet

 This oceanfront, bespoke constructed 6 bedroom/8.5 bathroom home features 7,000 square feet of pure elegance.
 Each room was professionally designed and no expense was spared.
 The attention to detail includes stone floor throughout the first floor that was repurposed from a 100 year old roof in France.
-Attractively maintained grounds provide a pristine view from every room.
+Charmingly maintained grounds provide a pristine view from every room.

-The first floor includes the entertainer’s kitchen, casual dining area, formal dining room, comfortable great room, and an oceanfront king bedroom with a extravagant ensuite that includes an oceanfront soaking tub.
+The first floor includes the entertainer’s kitchen, casual dining area, formal dining room, comfortable great room, and an oceanfront king bedroom with a opulent ensuite that includes an oceanfront soaking tub.
 There’s also a den, a full bath and a half bath.

 On the second floor, you will find a king bedroom with ensuite, two queen bedrooms with ensuites, two twin bedrooms with ensuites, a TV room and another full bath.

-The pool area is like a resort, with multilevel decks that provide plenty of comfortable places to savor the ocean view and sound of the surf.
+The pool area is like a resort, with multilevel decks that provide plenty of comfortable places to appreciate the ocean view and sound of the surf.
 Your visit is not complete until you take in the best sunset on the island while soaking in the hot tub at Sunset Point!

 Please note this property is located between a swimmable beach and a non-swimmable inlet area.
 The inlet area can be very deep and has a dangerously strong current.
 It is strongly advised not to swim in this area.
 Guests should use caution as they approach the zone from swimmable to non swimmable.
-To be safe, we suggest walking northeast numerous homes down to appreciate swimming in the ocean.
+To be safe, we suggest walking northeast multiple homes down to savor swimming in the ocean.

 About the Area